kavingray/wp-ui/readme.txt

 WordPress is a great platform suitable for almost every case of websites out there, ranging from a personal blog to a complex CMS.
 This plugin started out as a snippet when i needed a way to shorten my posts and make them look more presentable.
 WP UI plugin for WordPress, right from its first release, is all about user experience and presentation.
 It takes care of all the not-needed background stuff and makes it ultimately easy to implement wp ui widgets - Tabs, accordions, spoilers, dialogs.
 Real power of this plugin lies in the handy functions and shortcodes that deal with posts and feeds.

+= Update =
+>With version 0.8 - most of the plugin tree structure has been changed.
+Most commonly browser cache might give false positive errors, [please read this](http://kav.in/forum/discussion/222/version-0.8-please-read-this#Item_2).
+To brief, please try one of these.
+> - Clear the browser cache.
+Usually can be done with Ctrl+R a couple times ( Alt+R in Mac ).
+Switching to alternate browser and back once, might help.
+> - If installation went correctly - server cache plugins such as W3TC should prompt you to empty the cache, please do so.

 = Base =

 WP UI for WordPress is powered by jQuery **U**ser **I**nterface library - jQuery UI.
 It acts as a bridge between jQuery UI and WordPress, simplifies and manages the code structure for easy usage.